 - Press Shift+click in a blank space on the 3D model to deselect the Decision Points.
 Select each Decision Point to ensure it has the 2 triggers we added.

 Consider saving your simulation model.

 Power and free conveyors usually have a thin width and occasionally are painted in bright colors.
 They also typically move at speeds that are slower than other conveyors because they tend to carry such heavy loads.
-In this step, you'll create a global conveyor type that has these properties and apply it to the conveyors in your system.
+In this step, you'll update all your conveyors so their properties match that of a power and free system.

-- On the Behavior tab, click in the
+- In Properties, in the Conveyor Behavior group, click in the

 Speed box and change it to